tidev/appc-daemon/docs/Getting-Started.md

 #### Debugging the appcd-core with the Node debugger

-If for some reason the appcd Bootstrap is getting in the way of debugging, you can debug the appcd-core directly:
+If for some reason the appcd CLI is getting in the way of debugging, you can debug the `appcd-core` directly:

 ```bash
 gulp build